 How to Make Air Fryer Triple Berry Cobbler

-In a separate bowl, mix flour, butter, brown sugar, and milk until well combined.
+Mix flour, butter, brown sugar, and milk until well combined in a separate bowl.
 Add ¼ cup batter to each ramekin.
-Then, add heaping ¼ cup berries to each ramekin.
+Then, add heaping ¼ cup of berries to each ramekin.
 Add oats to the remaining batter and mix.

 Allow to cool slightly, then top with optional ice cream and mint leaves before serving.